 The Short Story:

-Adam Hill is a composer and bassist originally from Cleveland, Ohio currently living in Sackville, New Brunswick.
-A recipient of awards and grants from the Canada Council for the Arts, Prairie Wind and Silver Sage/Grasslands National Park, the Foundation for Assisting Canadian Talent on Recordings, SCI/ASCAP, the Helene Wurlitzer Foundation, the Kimmel Harding Nelson Center for the Arts, and the Brush Creek Foundation for the Arts, he holds degrees from the University of British Columbia, Western Washington University and Whitman College and has taught at Mount Allison University, Western Washington University, and Quest University.
+Adam Hill is a composer and bassist originally from Cleveland, Ohio currently living in Charlottetown, Prince Edward Island.
+A recipient of awards and grants from the Canada Council for the Arts, Prairie Wind and Silver Sage/Grasslands National Park, the Foundation for Assisting Canadian Talent on Recordings, SCI/ASCAP, the Helene Wurlitzer Foundation, the Kimmel Harding Nelson Center for the Arts, and the Brush Creek Foundation for the Arts, he holds degrees from the University of British Columbia, Western Washington University and Whitman College and has taught at Holland College, Mount Allison University, Western Washington University, and Quest University.

 The Long Story: